International Cooperation in an Age of Technological Competition

 Clear, transparent, and uniform rules will also be needed on the interaction between the public and private sectors.
 Governments’ partnerships with domestic cyber technology firms for purportedly national security purposes, including surveillance, should be clearly delimited.

 A related area is cybersecurity.
 The advent of the internet has facilitated an explosion in cross-border online crime.
-In cyberspace, there are no effective domestic norms or public institutions for enforcing security, such as “e-police” or an “e-justice system
+In cyberspace, there are no effective domestic norms or public institutions for enforcing security, such as “e-police” or an “e-justice system,” and no international mechanisms for de-escalation and maintaining peace.
+These need to be developed both domestically and internationally.

 A digital stability board—in the image of the Financial Stability Board—to develop common standards, regulations, and policies, share best practices, and monitor risks could help enable broader progress and openness in trade of digital services, protect people and businesses from cyberattacks, and safeguard financial stability.